wpsharks/s2member-kb/tutorials/2015/179-double-opt-in-checkbox-config.md

 #### e.g., Yes – the box must be checked (checked by default). {.no-b-margin}
 #### e.g., Yes – the box must be checked (unchecked by default). {.no-t-margin}

 With either of these options you are showing the checkbox.
-If the box is checked when the form is submitted, the user is subscribed w/o a confirmation email.
+If the box is checked when the form is submitted, the user is subscribed without a confirmation email.
 This is considered to be a single opt-in, but without email confirmation.
 All you got was the checkbox, and if the checkbox was checked by default that's even less proof that a user _actually_ intended to subscribe.
 Therefore, this methodology (while possible), is NOT recommended.
 You could upset your subscribers and/or MailChimp.

 #### *2.* With the Opt-In Checkbox Disabled